ahervy/www/src/content/portfolio/how-to.md

 1. Understanding the feature and users: I started by reviewing the product brief and user stories.
 Then, I worked with the product manager and customer success team to understand what users know about API keys.
 I found out our users were tech-savvy.
 So, we decided to focus on aspects like one-time visibility, revocation, and impacts.
 3. Exploring the feature: I tested the feature on test platforms, using Postman.
 From creating the API key to seeing how revocation affects integrations, I explored the whole user journey.
-4. Building the docs: I documented all the steps using Zendesk Guide.
+4. Building the content: I documented all the steps using Zendesk Guide.
 Then, the product manager reviewed them publishing.

 ## Results

-- These docs helped users manage API keys themselves, reducing the need for customer support.
+- This content helped users manage API keys themselves, reducing the need for customer support.
-- Reviewing the docs with the product manager ensured technically accurate content for users.
+- Reviewing the content with the product manager ensured technically accurate content for users.

 ## Takeaways